 How to choose the best baby formula for your newborn can feel overwhelming.
-The store shelves contain numerous types of formula and many brands.
-This is further complicated by the many formula preparations available.
-For a new parent, the choices are endless.
+The store shelves contain many types of formula and many brands.

 As a new mom, I remember standing in the aisle at CVS on the verge of a meltdown.
-Not only was I dealing with the emotional challenge of switching from breastfeeding to bottle-feeding.
-I suddenly found myself not knowing where to begin when it comes to selecting the best baby formula for your newborn.
+Not only was I dealing with the emotional challenge of switching from breastfeeding to bottle-feeding but, I suddenly found myself not knowing where to begin when it came to selecting the best baby formula for my newborn.

 This post contains affiliate links.
 You can read our affiliate disclaimer at the bottom of this post.